suite22/blog/README.md

 I love the intent behind [Quoteback](https://quotebacks.net) and my goal is to use them whenever I cite someone else.

+## Interactive articles

+I'd like to try writing some interactive [explorable explanations](https://explorabl.es) and I think this [Curvenote](https://curvenote.dev) option looks interesting.

 ## Oops!

 Something broke again.
 Did I / you / me remember to: